These are adapted from cookbooks, websites, family, and friends. All are vegan.

 2 15-ounce cans black beans, drained and rinsed

-2 14-ounce cans diced tomatoes (not drained)
+2 14-ounce cans diced tomatoes, not drained

 1½ tablespoons lime juice